Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 ## Learning Objective 2

-LO2: Recognise importance of attribution and how to do it correctly.
+LO2: Recognise the importance of proper attribution and citation.

 ### Learning Activities

 - **Presentation** (20 mins): Introduction to attribution.
-- **Activity** (10 mins): Give the participants image and text from different sources.
-Ask them to attribute the image or text using attribution best practices (for example, TASL, Resource 3).
+- **Activity** (10 mins): Give the learners images and texts from different sources.
+Ask them to attribute the examples using attribution best practices (for example, TASL, Resource 3).

 ### Materials to Prepare

-- Slide presentation on attribution.
+- Presentation on attribution.
 - Activity requires links to resources or learners can be asked to think of resources they may use in their trainings.